When You Say America, You’ve Said It All

 On the one hand, it takes a strong, self-confident brand to “literally erase their own name off a package and put a country instead…” On the other, the foamy tsunami of free exposure and buzz pretty much erases any real risk to the brand.
 Bud fans still know what’s in the can, so they won’t drink any less of the stuff.
 And beer lovers who normally abstain from Bud and similar mass-produced brews in favor of their favorite micros, will likely buy some America just for the novelty.

 Budweiser – I mean, America – is probably going to sell a record amount of their beer this summer, especially with what are bound to be some catchy ads for the Summer Games, solely on the basis of the name-change.
 Collectors will scoop up cases and stash them, hoping they’ll be worth some money forty or fifty years hence.
 Remember “Billy” beer?
-Today you can buy a full 6-pack on eBay for $59.
+I saw a full 6-pack being sold on eBay for $59.

 Of course, opinion is divided as to whether hanging on to Billy was a good move.